André Breton

 André Robert Breton (/brəˈtɔːn/; /fr/; 19 February 1896 – 28 September 1966) was a French writer and poet, known as a principal theorist and co-founder of surrealism.
 His writings include the first Surrealist Manifesto (Manifeste du surréalisme) of 1924, in which he defined surrealism as "pure psychic automatism".

-Along with his role as leader of the surrealist movement he is the author of celebrated books such as Nadja and L'Amour fou.
-Those activities, combined with his critical and theoretical work on writing and the plastic arts, made André Breton a major figure in 20th-century French art and literature.
+Along with his role as leader of the surrealist movement he is the author of celebrated books such as Nadja and L'Amour fou (Mad Love).
+Those activities, combined with his critical and theoretical work on writing and the visual arts, made André Breton a major figure in 20th-century French art and literature.

 Biography

 André Breton was the only son born to a family of modest means in Tinchebray (Orne) in Normandy, France.
 His father, Louis-Justin Breton, was a policeman and atheist, and his mother, Marguerite-Marie-Eugénie Le Gouguès, was a former seamstress.
 Breton attended medical school, where he developed a particular interest in mental illness.
 His education was interrupted when he was conscripted for World War I.

 During World War I, he worked in a neurological ward in Nantes, where he met the Alfred Jarry devotee Jacques Vaché, whose anti-social attitude and disdain for established artistic tradition influenced Breton considerably.
 Vaché committed suicide at age 23, and his war-time letters to Breton and others were published in a volume entitled Lettres de guerre (1919), for which Breton wrote four introductory essays.

 Breton married his first wife, Simone Kahn, on 15 September 1921.
 The couple relocated to rue Fontaine No. 42 in Paris on 1 January 1922.
 The apartment on rue Fontaine (in the Pigalle district) became home to Breton's collection of more than 5,300 items: modern paintings, drawings, sculptures, photographs, books, art catalogs, journals, manuscripts, and works of popular and Oceanic art.
 Like his father, he was an atheist.